ahadjidj/Streaming-Workshop-with-HDF/README.md

 }
   ```
 ### Logs events
 These events are data coming from Web Application through the MiNiFi agents deployed on application servers.
 Each event, describe a customer browsing behavior on a webpage.
-The provided informations are the customer id, the product page being consulted, session duration and if the customer bought the product at the end of the session or not.
-To declare this schema, go to Schema Registry and add a new schema with these details:
+The provided information is the customer id, the product page being viewed, session duration and if the customer bought the product at the end of the session or not.
+Go to Schema Registry and add a new schema with these details:
   - Name: logs
   - Descrption: schema for logs events
   - Type: Avro Schema Provider